wdmg/yii2-stats/README.md

     ?>

 # Status and version [ready to use]
+* v.1.1.7 - Added extra options to composer.json and navbar menu icon
 * v.1.1.6 - Added choice param for non interactive mode
 * v.1.1.5 - Module refactoring
-* v.1.1.4 - Module transferred to base module interface.
-Update Yii2 version.

 # Copyright and License
 This product also includes GeoLite2 data created by MaxMind, available from [https://www.maxmind.com](https://www.maxmind.com)